PrefectHQ/prefect-github/README.md

 Prefect tasks and subflows for GitHub.

-## Note

 The tasks within this collection were created by a code generator using the GitHub GraphQL schema.
-Thus, tests are primarily located in the `prefect-collection-generator` and `sgqlc` repositorires.

 ## Getting Started